skoval/meta-analysis/chapter3.md

 ---
-title       : Systematic Review and Meta-Analysis description : Exercises to accompany the Lecture 1.3 for `Meta-Analysis with R'
+title       : Systematic Review and Meta-Analysis description : Exercises to accompany Lecture 1.3 for `Meta-Analysis with R'

 --- type:MultipleChoiceExercise lang:r xp:50 skills:5